hsf-training/hsf-training-cicd-github/content/episodes/08-adding-ci-to-your-code/index.md

 `error: skim.cxx: No such file or directory`

 {{< solution title="Answer" >}}
 It seems the job cannot access the repository.
-We need to instruct GitHub actions to checkout the repository.
+We need to instruct GitHub Actions to checkout the repository.
 ```yaml
 steps:
    - name: checkout repository